-Deviated fixed route services consist of four routes operating on a published route and schedule.
-These routes also provide off-route service, up to 3/4 mile on either side of the route, with advance notice.
 Fixed route service operates on one route with complementary paratransit services.
 These routes serve twelve different towns and offer connections to SEAT, MAT, and CT Transit bus services, Shoreline East commuter rail and AmTrak passenger rail and Greyhound inter-city bus service.
+Deviated fixed route services consist of four routes operating on a published route and schedule, however, these routes also provide off-route service up to 3/4 mile on either side of the route.

-The District's demand response service provides door-to-door transportation anywhere within the Estuary region with two services.
+The District's demand response service provides door-to-door transportation within the Estuary region with two services.
 Dial-A-Ride services are open to the general public, while the ADA complementary paratransit service is restricted to people with a disability preventing them from using fixed route service.

-The District also provides on-demand service in a three town area.
+The District also provides on-demand service in two zones, one in a three town area on the shoreline and one in Middletown.
 The service allows the general public to book trips when they want them either by a smartphone app or by phone.

 Taxi vouchers are another offering of the District for people with disabilities and seniors.
-The vouchers cover half of the cost of a taxi trip anywhere in Connecticut 24/7.
+The vouchers cover half of the cost of a taxi trip from within the district to anywhere in Connecticut 24/7.

-In partnership with the Connecticut Department of Transportation (CTDOT), Connecticut Department of Energy and Environmental Protection and the Clinton Chamber of Commerce, the District operates seasonal ParkConneCT service.
-This provides seasonal weekend and holiday service to Hammonasset State Park, including a replica trolley and fixed bus routes.
+Beginning in 2020, the district began a partnership with the Connecticut Department of Transportation (CTDOT), Connecticut Department of Energy and Environmental Protection and the Clinton Chamber of Commerce to operate a seasonal ParkConneCT service.
+This provides seasonal weekend and holiday service to Hammonasset State Park, including a replica trolley and fixed bus route service.

-During the fiscal years ending June 30, 2022, 2021, and 2020 the District had the following operating characteristics:
+During the fiscal years ending June 30, 2023, 2022, and 2021 the District had the following operating characteristics:

-FY 2022 FY 2021 FY 2020
+FY 2023 FY 2022 FY 2021

-Revenue Hours 39,800 37,061 34,798
+Revenue Hours 75,683 71,757 66,227

-Unlinked Passenger Trips 85,482 57,301 69,415
+Unlinked Passenger Trips 414,649 261,657 241,727

-Revenue Miles 830,614 700,400 644,393
+Revenue Miles 1,444,818 1,372,963 1,197,153

-Days of Service 326 308 308
+Days of Service 326 326 308